TanjaKec/datachallenge/content/day2/Visualisation/_index.en.markdown

 The main difference between `facet_wrap()` and  `facet_grid()` is that the former can string together ggplots in different facets using a single variable, while the latter can do it for more than one.

 {{% notice warning %}}
-Try to explore the two functions for yourself and see where it would take you.
+Try to explore the two functions for yourself and see where it will take you.
 {{% /notice %}}

 #### 💪 There is a challenge: